TechLearnr4S/SLITHERLINK-/README.md

 - Handles undo and redo operations.

 ### 3. Greedy CPU

 The CPU makes **one move per turn** using:

-1. **Forced completion rule**
-   If a numbered cell has `k-1` selected edges and only one valid edge left, that edge is selected.
+1. **Forced completion rule**: If a numbered cell has `k-1` selected edges and only one valid edge left, that edge is selected.
-2. **Fallback rule**
-   Selects a valid unblocked edge, prioritizing edges near higher-numbered cells.
+2. **Fallback rule**: Selects a valid unblocked edge, prioritizing edges near higher-numbered cells.

 ⚠️ This is a **pure greedy approach** and does not guarantee a complete solution for all puzzles.